MC-DeltaT/IncrementalBackup2/README.md

  - transparent backup format

 This project is a successor to my initial attempts at an incremental backup tool for Windows, available [here](https://github.com/MC-DeltaT/IncrementalBackup).
-Please see `ChangesFromOriginal.md` for details.
+Please see [ChangesFromOriginal.md](ChangesFromOriginal.md) for details.
 If you have used the original incremental backup tool, please note that this version is **NOT backwards compatible** with the original.

-At this time, there is the ability to back up files, but no ability to restore them.
-I will probably implement this feature soon.
-In the meantime, you can use the provided APIs to implement this yourself - it would be quite easy.

 ## Disclaimer